Infant Formula Baby Milk Manufacturers Corporate Social Responsibility

 At minimum, a CECO should be:

 • Held accountable to the governing authority while carrying out its

 • Independent to raise matters of concern without fear of reprisal or a conflict of interest.

-Many executives and boards have not yet realized the potential of their CECOs.
+Many executives on the Board of directors of Infant Formula Baby Milk Powder Producers have not yet realized the potential of their CECOs.
 Properly constituted, the CECO investment is always worthwhile because, ethical conduct is a key ingredient in building and sustaining investor and stakeholder trust and in protecting society from organizational misconduct. culpability for missteps in ethics and compliance to the board of directors and senior leaders.
 The job is now far more than a CEO, CFO, or CLO can reasonably fulfill without assistance.
 The responsibilities of the chief ethics and compliance officer as a key player in protecting the organization’s governing authorities are now immense, ranging from training the board of directors to oversight of an internal audit of the compliance function itself.

 Watson Dairy consulting provides fully independent strictly confidential ad hoc Non Exectutive Director Services to manufacturers to help reduce corporate risk to the company, it's officers and shareholders